 For example, documentation for one transaction showed that Army personnel purchased 253 gallons of noncontract fuel for an aircraft.
-The fuel merchant submitted an invoice to MSC requesting payment at a price of per gallon.
-MSC increased the price per gallon to when MSC invoiced DLA Energy.
+The fuel merchant submitted an invoice to MSC requesting payment at a price of ger gallon.
+MSC increased the price per gallon to ger gallon MSC invoiced DLA Energy.
 The difference between the fuel merchant's invoiced price per gallon and MSC's invoiced price per gallon was identified as MSC's administrative fee.
 See Appendix B for these invoices.

-The scope of the AIR Card contract with KHI also includes developing a new transaction processing system for the SEA Card.
+&lt;sup>8 The scope of the AIR Card contract with KHI also includes developing a new transaction processing system for the SEA Card.

-$^{^{9}\,}$ We did not validate the dollar value of the administrative fees because DLA Energy data were unreliable.
+&lt;sup>9 We did not validate the dollar value of the administrative fees because DLA Energy data were unreliable.